infitx-org/typescript-svc-template/README.md

-# typescript-svc-template
+# typescript-svc-templateddddd

 ## Configuration
+dsdsds

-Here are the options that can be configured through environment variables.
+Here are the options that cdsdsan be configured through environment variables.

 | Environment variable | Description | Example values |
 | -------------------- | ----------- | ------ |